 Bozeman, Montana-based Oboz is known for their tough, supportive, and comfort-first footwear.
 We especially like their proprietary O Fit insole, which comes included in many of their designs and provides more of a custom fit out of the box with a medium-height arch and cupped heel (similar insoles are typically sold separately).
 Further, many will appreciate the handy shoe finder on their website, which allows you to select your expected terrain, shoe height, material and waterproofing preferences, foot shape, and more to determine the right fit for you.
-And like KEEN above, Oboz shares a clear focus on sustainability and environmental stewardship, including planting a tree for every pair of shoes sold and powering their office via wind, solar, and biomass.
+And like Keen above, Oboz shares a clear focus on sustainability and environmental stewardship, including planting a tree for every pair of shoes sold and powering their office via wind, solar, and biomass.

 Location: Ziano di Fiemme, Italy

-Popular products: TX4, Pyramid, and Nucleo
+Popular products: TX4, Ultra Raptor, and Nucleo

 What we like: Performance-focused footwear for technical mountain pursuits.

 What we don’t: Known to have a narrow fit, although that’s shifting.

 Italian brand La Sportiva is a climbing and mountaineering company first, beloved by many for their high-performance and long-lasting designs.
 In fact, eight of the 19 picks in our climbing shoe round-up and seven of the 17 in our mountaineering boot round-up are Sportiva models, which speaks volumes about their top-notch craftsmanship and technical expertise.
 However, that know-how has transferred over nicely to the more casual hiking and backpacking realms, including their Wildcat trail runner, which was one of the brand’s early breakthroughs in the hiking world and quickly became a staple among thru-hikers (despite its intentions, it’s less of a standout for trail running).